waleedalmutiry/EpiILM/README.md

     Sformula = ~A, sus.par = c(0.01, 0.05), beta = 2)
 out_cov
 ```
-We introduce an S3 method plot functio to illustrate the spread of the epidemic timeline.
-The function can produce various epidemic curves by setting the arguemnt _plottype = "curve"_, and the epidemic propagation over time when the model is set to spatial-based by setting the arguemnt _plottype = "spatial"_.
-When the _plottype = "curve"_, an additional argument needs to be passed through the function through curvetype.
+We introduce an S3 method plot function to illustrate the spread of the epidemic over time.
+The function can produce various epidemic curves by setting the arguemnt _plottype = "curve"_, and the spatial propagation over time when the model is spatial-based by setting the arguemnt _plottype = "spatial"_.
+When the _plottype = "curve"_, an additional argument (_curvetype_)is needed.
 This is illustrated in the below table.

 | curvetype =   |  Discription 									|
 |------------- 	|:-----------------------------------------------------------------------------	|